FranzHuebner/pong_ardu/README.md

 Written by Richard Walter and Franz Hübner in 2017.

-Questions regarding the project can be forwarded in on the project page under Issus.
+Questions regarding the project can be forwarded on the project page under Issues.